verrazzano/docs/content/en/docs/guides/migrate/integrate/nginx/_index.md

 ## Configure Prometheus scrape target for NGINX metrics

 The section provides the steps to configure Prometheus scrape target for NGINX ingress controller metrics in using ServiceMonitor and PodMonitor.
 Both ServiceMonitor and PodMonitor declaratively specify how group of pods should be monitored.
-The Operator automatically generates Prometheus scrape configuration based on the current state of the objects in the API server.
+The Prometheus Operator automatically generates Prometheus scrape configuration based on the current state of the objects in the API server.

 The instructions assume Prometheus is installed in `monitoring` namespace, using kube-prometheus-stack as documented in [Install Prometheus on OCNE]({{< relref "/docs/guides/migrate/install/prometheus/_index.md" >}}).
 The instructions also assume ingress-controller is installed using Helm, will change once it is installed as a CNE module.